-Brant Taylor’s varied career includes solo appearances and collaborations with leading artists in chamber music, orchestral, pedagogical, and popular music settings on five continents.
-Prior to his appointment to the Chicago Symphony Orchestra by Daniel Barenboim, having previously been cellist of the Everest Quartet, prizewinners at the Banff International String Quartet Competition and the Fischoff Chamber Music Competition, as well as a member of the Saint Louis Symphony Orchestra.
+Brant Taylor’s varied career has included solo appearances and collaborations with leading artists in chamber music, orchestral, pedagogical, and popular music settings on five continents.
+Prior to his appointment to the Chicago Symphony Orchestra by Daniel Barenboim, he was cellist of the Everest Quartet, prizewinners at the Banff International String Quartet Competition and the Fischoff Chamber Music Competition, as well as a member of the Saint Louis Symphony Orchestra.
 He made his solo debut with the San Antonio Symphony at the age of fourteen.

-Mr. Taylor has taught and performed at music festivals around the world, including the Festival der Zukunft in Ernen, Switzerland, the Portland Chamber Music Festival, the Shanghai International Music Festival, the Aspen Music Festival, the Mimir Chamber Music Festival in Melbourne, Australia and Fort Worth, Texas; the Mammoth Lakes Chamber Music Festival; the Strings Music Festival in Steamboat Springs, Colorado; the International Cello Institute; the Lakes Area Music Festival in Minnesota; Music Festival Santo Domingo; Michigan's Village Bach Festival, Music at Gretna in Pennsylvania, where he has made repeated appearances as a concerto soloist, and Arizona Musicfest, where he serves as principal cello.
+He has also performed and taught at music festivals around the world, including the Festival der Zukunft in Ernen, Switzerland; the Portland Chamber Music Festival; the Shanghai International Music Festival; the Aspen Music Festival; the Mimir Chamber Music Festival in Melbourne, Australia and Fort Worth, Texas; the Mammoth Lakes Chamber Music Festival; the Strings Music Festival in Steamboat Springs, Colorado; the International Cello Institute; the Lakes Area Music Festival in Minnesota; Music Festival Santo Domingo; Michigan's Village Bach Festival; Music at Gretna, where he has made repeated appearances as a concerto soloist; and Arizona Musicfest, where he serves as principal cello of the festival orchestra.

 A fan of many styles of music, Mr. Taylor had a seven-year association with the band Pink Martini.
 With this unique ensemble, he appeared on "Late Night with Conan O'Brien," "The Late Show with David Letterman," at the Hollywood Bowl with the Los Angeles Philharmonic, and in nightclubs and theaters across North America.
 He can be heard on Pink Martini's studio release, "Hey Eugene.”